Disney anthology television series: The Telefe era

-El mundo de Disney (The World of Disney) aired for the first time on the OTA network Telefe in 1990, hosted by Leonardo Greco.
+El mundo de Disney (The World of Disney) premiered on the OTA network Telefe in 1990, hosted by Leonardo Greco.
 He remained as the sole presenter of the show, lasting until 1995, when the series concluded.
-The programme started airing at 8:00 pm nightly from the second half of 1990 until December 1992.
+The programme started airing at 8:00:pm nightly from the second half of 1990 until December 1992.
 By 1993, it was moved to weekday afternoons at 5:00 pm.
-When it was coming to an end, around 1994, shifted to Sunday afternoons, and aired a long marathon of movies and cartoons.
+In 1994, it shifted to Sunday afternoons, and aired a long marathon of movies and cartoons.
 According to Greco, this programme was possible because of a distributor who acquired the material, and was allowed to be shown without following a strict format, because the company wanted to do so.

-Telefe wanted a comeback, and appointed chef and host Maru Botana (then network talent) to present Planeta Disney (Disney Planet) on Sunday evenings, at 8:00pm, beginning November 21, 2004.
+In 2004, Telefe wanted a revival and appointed chef and host Maru Botana (then network talent) to present Planeta Disney (Disney Planet) on Sunday evenings, at 8:00pm, beginning November 21, 2004.
 Starting on July 9, 2005, Botana was replaced with two personalities employed by Disney, Carolina Ibarra and Dani Martins.
 They both shared the duties of hosting this show and the South American edition of Zapping Zone, on Disney Channel.
 This lasted for a year and a half, with relative success.

 The Canal 13 era

-While Telefe had a major success carrying the animated movies and some TV series like Blossom or Dinosaurs (distributed by Buena Vista Television), Canal 13 saw the possibility of buying material from the company and airing it (sometimes competing against the Telefe's program) on Sunday afternoons, beginning in 1994, which at that time was filled with telecasts of ancient Argentinian films from the 1950s, 1960s or 1970s, and by reruns of Tarzan and The Three Stooges.
+While Telefe had a major success carrying the animated movies and some television series like Blossom or Dinosaurs (distributed by Buena Vista Television), Canal 13 saw the possibility of buying material from the company and airing it (sometimes competing against the Telefe's program) on Sunday afternoons, beginning in 1994, which at that time was filled with telecasts of ancient Argentinian films from the 1950s, 1960s or 1970s, and by reruns of Tarzan and The Three Stooges.
 The only clear difference was that only movies starring human actors, like Chitty Chitty Bang Bang or The Island at the Top of the World, could be broadcast, and not the cartoons.
 This experiment lasted until early 1996.
-By 2007, the network took off from Telefe the exclusive rights to show all the Disney franchise movies and programs, and began to air its movies on Sunday evenings at 7:00 pm, without a host.
+By 2007, Telefe began holding the exclusive rights to show all the Disney franchise movies and programs, and began to air its movies on Sunday evenings at 7:00 pm, without a host.
 This also allowed Canal 13 to detain rights for other shows not related with Disney, but with the ABC network, like Lost or Grey's Anatomy, and to produce a localized version of the high-grossing film High School Musical.

 Australia

-For more than 30 years, The Wonderful World of Disney was broadcast on the Seven Network, but in 2019, The Wonderful World of Disney moved to Saturday nights on the Nine Network and Friday nights on Nine's sister network, 9Go!.
-In 2020, The Wonderful World Of Disney moved to Friday, Saturday and Sunday nights on Seven's sister network, 7flix.
+The Wonderful World of Disney was broadcast on the Seven Network in the 70s and 80s, it was later replaced by Saturday Disney.
+Network 10 showed it in the mid 90s.The Wonderful World of Disney moved to Saturday nights on the Nine Network and Friday nights on Nine's multichannel, 9Go!.
+In 2020, The Wonderful World Of Disney moved to Friday, Saturday and Sunday nights on Seven's multichannel, 7flix.